forestgrape/coronavirus/2_biological/omicron.md

 ### Hypothesis Immune Cell Infection
 *How an altered Tropism explains the Observations*

-One possible observation for the above observations, is a shift of tropism away from differentiated respiratory tract epithelial cells towards immune cells such as macrophages:
+One possible explanation for the above observations, is a shift of tropism away from differentiated respiratory tract epithelial cells towards immune cells such as macrophages:
 * *Symptoms:* Symptoms such as night sweets and tiredness are frequently observed for microorganisms infecting macrophages such as HIV, some flaviviruses and tuberculosis.
 * *Transmission:* The higher infection rates can be explained by S targeting antibody mediated infection enhancement (AIE): Virions opsonized with S targeting antibodies are taken up by phagocytes such as macrophages (F_c induced phagocytosis).
+Since the phagocytes actively move around to take up virions, the chances for phagocytosis are much higher than a match with ACE2 on an airway epithelial cell through undirected movement.
 * *Acquired Immunity:*
-  * *Natural Infections:* The lowered but still available protections from previous infections can be explained as follows while AIE increases the infection rate however the T cells and antibody induced cellular cytotoxicity (antibodies targeting e.g. the S2 part of S, the N protein or some NSPs) still provide protection both systemic and throughout the respiratory tract.
+  * *Natural Infections:* The protection is lowered compared to other variants but still available.
+A possibly explanation is, that while ABs inducing phagocytosis  increase the infection rates, T cells and ABs inducing cellular cytotoxicity (antibodies targeting e.g. the S2 part of S, the N protein or some NSPs) still provide protection both systemic and throughout the respiratory tract.
-  * *Vaccines:* While in the first weeks the vaccines provide protection against infection, after a few months an increased risk of infection is observed compared to unvaccinated.
+  * *Vaccines:* First some protection against infection is observed, however after a few months an increased risk of infection is observed compared to unvaccinated.
 This suggests AIE by F_c induced phagocytosis since the antibody types inducing phagocytosis decrease slower than the neutralizing activity and antibodies inducing cytotoxicity.
 That despite AIE the diseases mostly are neither severe nor systemic is possibly due to systemic T cells protecting the alveoli, the lymph system and the blood.
 * *Mutation Distribution:* The spike of coronaviruses is a key determinant which cells they enter and a changed tropism would explain the high number of mutations.
 The mutation distribution with many mutation in the RBD indicates a relaxed evolutionary pressure on the RBD, alternate entry pathways could have enable this high mutation rate.
 The insertion in NTD of domain of the spike is possibly acquired from the human coronavirus E229, a human coronavirus which frequently enters macrophages.
 NSP6 infers with autophagy pathways, so mutations in this protein possibly enable escape from intracellular vehicles (possibly endosomes in phagocytes, to check).

 >> Antibody dependent disease enhancement (ADE) denotes when antibodies increase the disease.
 ADE is mainly observed for RNA+ viruses such as flaviviruses (e.g. dengue virus) and some coronaviruses (e.g. feline coronavirus).
 ADE can be due to antibody induced infection enhancement (AIE) i.e. higher viral loads, an increase immune pathology without increased viral loads or both combined.
 Here AIE used, since the observations indicate that the infection probability is increased by spike targeting antibodies.